-- The incorporation of open frame construction elements in the different dwelling types is encouraged particularly where building facades face streets and parks, in order to create an architecture, which softens the visual impact of the building, enhances the streetscape and responds to the climate and lifestyle of South-East Queensland.
+- .1 The incorporation of open frame construction elements in the different dwelling types is encouraged particularly where building facades face streets and parks, in order to create an architecture, which softens the visual impact of the building, enhances the streetscape and responds to the climate and lifestyle of South-East Queensland.
 In particular, the use of verandahs, terraces, balconies, and pergolas is encouraged.
-Building designs incorporating projecting elements such as front rooms, bay windows, entry porticos and articulated plan forms are also encouraged in order to achieve interesting treatments of elevations. - .2 The form and design of roofs are to have a residential character and complement the architecture of the dwellings.
-A minimum roof pitch of 25 degrees is to apply for all housing.
+Building designs incorporating projecting elements such as front rooms, bay windows, entry porticos and articulated plan forms are also encouraged in order to achieve interesting treatments of elevations.
+Similarly, pergolas or covered roof structures may extend into the building setback area to Endeavour Boulevard, where such extension is not substantial or significant, articulates the main roof form, and the design makes a positive contribution to the character of the building.
+The style, materials and extent of such extensions are to be determined by the Council upon the individual circumstances of each case and the architectural merit of the proposal. - .2 The form and design of roofs are to have a residential character and complement the architecture of the dwellings.
+The dominant roof pitch of buildings within the sector is to be 25 degrees.
+Roof pitches of 20 degrees are permitted where such pitch does not become the dominant roof form and the design assists in reducing the apparent bulk and proportions of the building.
+Appropriate roof pitches are to be determined by the Council upon the individual circumstances of each case and the architectural merit of the proposal.
 Flat roofs are not permitted, unless they form a minor element of the roof form.
-Vaulted and other roof forms are to be considered on their merits by Council in consultation with the principal developer. - .3 Architectural and landscape design is to achieve a high standard of design for climate effects, soil conditions, and overall harmony and coherence.

-8.2.5 Building Colours and Materials
+Vaulted and other roof forms are to be considered on their merits by Council in consultation with the principal developer. - .3 Architectural and landscape design is to achieve a high standard of design for climate effects, soil conditions, and overall harmony and coherence. - 8.2.5 Building Colours and Materials - .1 Bright colours (eg. red, yellow, violet and pink), highly reflective finishes (eg. unfinished metal), and colours and finishes which are otherwise unsympathetic (eg. discordant patterns) are not permitted as major colours for roof, wall, garage door and other major vertical surfaces such as front courtyard walls and secondary street frontage walls.

-- .1 Bright colours (eg. red, yellow, violet and pink), highly reflective finishes (eg. unfinished metal), and colours and finishes which are otherwise unsympathetic (eg. discordant patterns) are not permitted as major colours for roof, wall, garage door and other major vertical surfaces such as front courtyard walls and secondary street frontage walls. - .2 Roof, wall and garage door colours are to be selected to be complementary. - .3 Colour accents, including darker or brighter, stronger colours, are acceptable only on detailed building elements such as window and door frames, gutters, fascias and down-pipes. - .4 The major wall materials are to be one or a combination of the following:- - (i) Rendered and painted masonry; - (ii) Fibre cement with rendered and painted texture finish; - (iii) Facebrick; - (iv) Painted or stained weatherboard; or - (v) Stone or prefinished materials provided they have a natural appearance.
+- .2 Roof, wall and garage door colours are to be selected to be complementary. - .3 Colour accents, including darker or brighter, stronger colours, are acceptable only on detailed building elements such as window and door frames, gutters, fascias and down-pipes. - .4 The major wall materials are to be one or a combination of the following:- - (i) Rendered and painted masonry; - (ii) Fibre cement with rendered and painted texture finish; - (iii) Facebrick; - (iv) Painted or stained weatherboard; or - (v) Stone or prefinished materials provided they have a natural appearance.